 Like most of us, Gen Z aspires to have financial security.
 This is likely from several factors that influenced their upbringing, including the 9/11 terrorist attacks, The Great Recession, mounting student loan debt, and the COVID-19 pandemic.
 Gen Z experienced multiple economic downturns that illuminated the fragility and volatility of financial markets and the negative consequences the downturns produce.

-Although Gen Z appreciates technology, they still emphasize getting feedback from their human coworkers.
+Although younger employees appreciates technology, they still emphasize getting feedback from their human coworkers.
 Until now, the norm in the workplace has been annual reviews.
-However, Gen Z desires much more frequent evaluations and communication on their performance and projects.
+However, Gen Z desires much more frequent evaluations and communication on their performance and projects

 Research shows that 60% of Gen Zs want to meet with their superiors multiple times per week.
-Additionally, the more specific the feedback, the better, as they will learn more quickly and adjust accordingly.
+Additionally, the more specific the feedback, the better, as Gen Z will learn more quickly and adjust accordingly.

-Therefore, managers should prepare to set aside time to regularly meet or communicate with Gen Z workers regarding their performance.
+Therefore, managers should prepare to set aside time to regularly meet or communicate with their Gen Z workers on their performance.
 This can be done through a variety of different mediums and can be customized to the employee.
 Examples include weekly video meetings, daily morning check-ins, end-of-day email summaries, afternoon walks, and more.
-Managers should find what works best depending on their team.
+Managers should find what works best depending on their Gen Z subordinates.

 Is your company looking to hire fresh talent, or are you looking for a career move?
 If so, eNamix would love to talk with you!
 Contact us today at firstname.lastname@example.org to set up a consultation with one of our senior account managers.